ESPresense/ESPresense.github.io/hardware/apps.md

   away_timeout: 15
 ```

-### Known Issues

-With the release of advanced battery management, Android now has a habit of killing background processes.
-This means that you may not be able to track your phone consistently.
-I have yet to find a solution for this problem - if you know of one, please open an issue.

-### Troubleshooting

-If you're having difficulty getting things set up and work properly, check out the [troubleshooting page](/troubleshooting) before you open an issue.
-It will help you determine what information you need to provide to identify and fix what's gone wrong.

 ### Add to the list

 If you have a different BLE-enabled piece of hardware that you have gotten to work with this project, please let us know about it!
-You can [open an issue](https://github.com/ESPresense/ESPresense/issues/new) or just submit a pull request to update the [documentation](https://github.com/ESPresense/ESPresense.github.io) right in the repository!
+You can click the edit this page in the footer.